 LGBTQ+ Cultural Heritage Strategy

 San Francisco Planning, together with the Office of Economic and Workforce Development (OEWD) and the San Francisco Entertainment Commission, has begun developing a Citywide LGBTQ+ Cultural Heritage Strategy to preserve and promote LGBTQ+ cultural heritage in San Francisco.
-Specifically, it will provide a comprehensive series of identified projects, procedures, programs or techniques to safeguard LGBTQ+ cultural heritage.
+Specifically, it will provide a comprehensive series of initiatives and actions to safeguard LGBTQ+ cultural heritage.

 Cultural heritage is the expression of a community's ways of living through beliefs, customs, practices, artistic expression, and significant places.
 It inspires community pride and awareness of local historic resources, emboldening a sense of identity and responsibility to society at large.